Columbia County Court Records

 Hours: Monday–Friday, 8:00 a.m.–4:30 p.m.

-Online property searches can be conducted through the Columbia County Ascent Land Records Suite.
-The county also offers an Interactive Map and a Property & Taxes page linking to tax assessment data and parcel information.
+You can search property records online through the Columbia County Ascent Land Records Suite.
+The county also offers an Interactive Map and a Property & Taxes page with links to tax assessment data and parcel information.

 Columbia County Family Court Records

-Family law matters in Columbia County are handled by the Circuit Court.
-The Clerk of Circuit Court maintains records for divorce, legal separation, annulment, custody, child support, paternity, and domestic abuse cases.
-The Register in Probate handles juvenile and certain guardianship proceedings that intersect with family law.
+Family law cases in Columbia County go through the Circuit Court.
+The Clerk of Circuit Court keeps records for divorce, legal separation, annulment, custody, child support, paternity, and domestic abuse cases.
+The Register in Probate handles juvenile proceedings and certain guardianship matters that overlap with family law.

 Divorce and Legal Separation

 Divorce, annulment, and legal separation actions are filed in Circuit Court.
-Filing fees include:
+Filing fees break down as follows:

 - Without a request for support or maintenance: $184.50 total ($75 filing fee, $68 court support services, $21.50 justice information, $20 family court counseling services fee).